 - Implement optimisation models in Excel, and solve them.
 (Capability 3)

 - Interpret solution and sensitivity analysis output from optimisation models.
 (Capability 2)

 - Model a decision problem (given as a paragraph + some tables) using a decision tree, and carry out calculations.
 (Capability 1 and 2)

-- Apply R functions for tidying and visualising data (Capability 1 and 4)
+- Apply techniques for tidying and visualising data (Capability 1 and 4)

 - Apply probability distributions in the context of simulation of a situation, and in modelling inter-arrival times and service times in simulations of queues.
 (Capability 1)

 - Interpret output from simulation and produce confidence intervals around key statistics.
 (Capability 2)

 - Model process data with control charts and six sigma methods.
 (Capability 1 and 3)

 Students must score at least 45% in the final exam to pass the course.